 If you would like to switch from our plan to: This is what you should do: Another Medicare health plan.
 Enroll in the new Medicare health plan.
 You will automatically be disenrolled from Verda Noble Care (HMO) when your new plan's coverage begins.

-Original Medicare with a separate Medicare prescription drug plan.
-Enroll in the new Medicare prescription drug plan.
-You will automatically be disenrolled from Verda Noble Care (HMO) when your new plan's coverage begins.
-Original Medicare without a separate Medicare prescription Send us a written request to disenroll.
-Contact Member Experience if you need more information on how to do this. drug plan. • You can also contact Medicare , at 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week, and ask to be disenrolled.
-TTY/TDD users should call 1-877-486-2048.
-You will be disenrolled from Verda Noble Care (HMO) when your coverage in Original Medicare begins.
+If you would like to This is what you should do: switch from our plan to: Original Medicare • Enroll in the new Medicare prescription with a separate drug plan.
+Medicare • You will automatically be disenrolled prescription drug from Verda Noble Care (HMO) when your plan. new plan's coverage begins.
+Original Medicare • Send us a written request to disenroll.
+Contact Member Experience if you need without a separate Medicare more information on how to do this. prescription drug You can also contact Medicare, at 1-800plan.
+MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week, and ask to be disenrolled.
+TTY/TDD users should call 1-877-486-2048. • You will be disenrolled from Verda Noble Care (HMO) when your coverage in Original Medicare begins.